andifalk/cloud-security-workshop/auth-code-in-action/README.md

 Usually only step 1 is visible to a user of the client.
 Steps 2 and 3 are only visible here to visualize the whole flow.

-In addition, the demo client can also call the token introspection endpoint to verify if a token is still valid and get a new access token by using the refresh token.
+In addition, the demo client can also
+* call the token introspection endpoint to verify if a token is still valid
+* and can retrieve a new access token by using a refresh token

 ## Run the demo application